EverettHagen/Lab218/Procedures_List.md

 - Make sure you are using the correct plot and statstics type
 - If you have any issues, the solution maybe be found within the CAEN & Janus Cheat Sheet

+# Staircase Plot
+1. Press the botton the looks like a staircase and run it.

 # Cosmics

 ## Single SiPMs